Biologist Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for biologists in Texas?

 Houston-area energy and chemical companies such as ExxonMobil, Chevron Phillips Chemical, and BASF sponsor biologists for environmental and research roles.
 The Texas Medical Center in Houston and biotech firms in Austin's tech corridor also file H-1B petitions for life scientists.
-Research universities including UT Austin, Texas A&M, and Baylor sponsor biologists through both H-1B and J-1 categories.
+Research universities including UT Austin, Texas A&M, and Baylor sponsor biologists through both H-1B and J-1 visa categories.

 Which visa types are most common for biologist roles in Texas?

 The H-1B is the primary work visa for biologists in Texas, covering roles that require a bachelor's degree or higher in a relevant biological science.
 Biologists with distinguished research records may qualify for the O-1A.
 Research and postdoctoral positions at Texas universities frequently use J-1 exchange visitor status.
-Some environmental consulting roles also appear under TN status for Canadian and Mexican nationals.
+Some environmental consulting roles also appear under TN visa status for Canadian and Mexican nationals.

 Which cities in Texas have the most biologist sponsorship jobs?